 - Garlic: 2 minced cloves of garlic add wonderful flavor to the meatballs.
 You can also use garlic powder if you don’t have fresh.

 - Breadcrumbs: Adding in 1/2 cup of plain breadcrumbs helps bind the meatballs and keep them from falling apart.
 Panko breadcrumbs also work great!
-For a low-carb and gluten-free version, consider swapping out the breadcrumbs for almond flour instead.
+For a low-carb and gluten-free version, you can swap out the breadcrumbs for almond flour instead.

 - Dill: Chopped fresh dill add authentic Mediterranean flavor.
 If you can’t find fresh, use 1 tablespoon of dried dill.